magento/devdocs/guides/v2.1/install-gde/trouble/tshoot_var-gen-perms.md

 <h2 id="trouble-install-gen">Cannot write to the <code>var/generation</code> directory</h2>

 ### Symptom
 After you successfully install Magento, exceptions display when you try to access the storefront or Admin.
-(You might have to <a href="{{ site.gdeurl }}http://devdocs.magento.com/guides/v2.0/config-guide/cli/config-cli-subcommands-mode.html#config-mode">
+(You might have to <a href="{{ site.gdeurl21 }}http://devdocs.magento.com/guides/v2.0/config-guide/cli/config-cli-subcommands-mode.html#config-mode">
 enable developer mode</a> to see the exceptions.)

 Sample exceptions follow: